Panic attack: Medication

 Medication options for panic attacks typically include benzodiazepines (clonazepam and alprazolam) and antidepressants.
 Benzodiazepines are being prescribed less often because excess concern about such potential side effects such as dependence, fatigue, slurred speech, and memory loss.
 Antidepressant treatments for panic attacks include selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs).

 SSRIs in particular tend to be the first drug treatment used to treat panic attacks.
 SSRIs and tricyclic antidepressants appear similar for short-term efficacy.

 SSRIs carry a relatively low risk since they are not associated with much tolerance or dependence, and have a more tolerable side effect profile.
-TCAs are similar to SSRIs in their many advantages, and may be more effecive, but they do come with more common side effects such as weight gain and cognitive disturbances.
+TCAs are similar to SSRIs in their many advantages, and may be more effective, but they do come with more common side effects such as weight gain and cognitive disturbances.
 MAOIs are generally suggested for patients who have not responded to other forms of treatment.

 While the use of drugs in treating panic attacks can be very successful, it is generally recommended that people also be in some form of therapy, such as cognitive behavioral therapy.
 Drug treatments are usually used throughout the duration of panic attack symptoms and discontinued after the patient has been free of symptoms for at least six months.
 It is usually safest to discontinue these drugs gradually while undergoing therapy.
 While drug treatment seems promising for children and adolescents, they are at an increased risk of suicidal thoughts while taking these medications and their well-being should be monitored closely.